xNeonDBD/Testrig/README.md

 # Line Following Robot

-A compact line-following robot designed around an ESP32, N20 geared motors with encoders, and an adjustable analog IR sensor array.
+A compact line-following robot designed around an ESP32, N20 geared motors with encoders, and a straight analog IR sensor array.

 The chassis went through **three main design stages** — V1, V2, and V2 Final — before settling on a simpler, more practical, and more printable layout.
 This README documents each stage in order, including what changed and why.